n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 Valid consonant-based syllables may include one or more additional consonants that precede the base consonant.
-Each of these other, pre-base consonants will be followed by the "Halant" mark, which indicates that they carry no vowel.
+Each of these other, pre-base consonants will be followed by the <samp>"Halant"</samp> mark, which indicates that they carry no vowel.
 They affect pronunciation by combining with the base consonant (e.g., "_str_", "_pl_") but they do not add a vowel sound.

-As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by a combining mark-like form.
+As with other Indic scripts, the consonant <samp>"Ra"</samp> receives special treatment; in many circumstances it is replaced by a combining mark-like form.

-  - A "Ra,Halant,ZWJ" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph".
+  - A <samp>"Ra,Halant,ZWJ"</samp> sequence at the beginning of a syllable is replaced with an above-base mark called <samp>"Reph"</samp>.
     This rule is synonymous with the `REPH_MODE_EXPLICIT` characteristic mentioned earlier.

-In addition, the subjoined form of a post-base-consonant "Ra" can be explicitly requested with a "Halant,ZWJ,Ra" sequence.
-This form is called "Rakaaraansaya".
+In addition, the subjoined form of a post-base-consonant <samp>"Ra"</samp> can be explicitly requested with a <samp>"Halant,ZWJ,Ra"</samp> sequence.
+This form is called
+<samp>"Rakaaraansaya"</samp>.

-"Reph" characters must be reordered after the syllable-identification stage is complete.
-"Rakaaraansaya" is not reordered.
+<samp>"Reph"</samp> characters must be reordered after the syllable-identification
+stage is complete. <samp>"Rakaaraansaya"</samp> is not reordered.

 In addition to valid syllables, standalone sequences may occur, such